zjw49246/production-stack/tutorials/00-b-install-kuberay-operator.md

 ### Step 2: Verify the KubeRay Configuration

 1. **Check the Operator Pod Status:**
-   - Ensure that the KubeRay operator pod is running in the default namespace:
+   - Ensure that the KubeRay operator pod is running:

      ```bash
-     kubectl get pods
+     kubectl get pods -A | grep kuberay-operator
      ```

 2. **Expected Output:**